ProDataMan/ansible-best-practices-windows/labs/roles/roles_intro_new.md

 - A GitHub account.

 ## Step 1: Set Default connection account for Ansible
+Perform the followig steps on the Windows Host in VS Code

-Connect Ansible with the `ansible` user account we will create in the next step.
+Configure Ansible to connect with the `ansible` user account we will create in a later next step.

 1. Open the `ansible.cfg` file on in the ansible-working folder in VS Code and edit the file to appear as below: